-Employers who accommodate people with disabilities may qualify for tax credits and deductions.
+Businesses that accommodate people with disabilities may qualify for these tax credits and deductions.
 More detailed information can be found in the IRS publications referenced.

 Disabled Access Credit